-In the modern age good leaders are an enabling force, helping people and organizations to perform and develop, which implies that a sophisticated alignment be achieved - of people's needs, and the aims of the organization.
+In the modern age good leaders are an enabling force, helping people and organizations to perform and develop, which implies that a sophisticated alignment is achieved - of people's needs, and the aims of the organization.

 Effective leadership does not necessarily require great technical or intellectual capacity.
 These attributes might help, but they are not pivotal.